atharesinc/athares-browser/README.md

 -   Live update circles and channel creation
 -   Live updates for messages
 -   Live updates for revisions and amendments
+-   RevisionBoard needs to be 100% accurate
+    -   Live vote changes works
+    -   Revision cards display proper vote splits
 -   Revision checker and timer (see codesandbox example)
+    -   Works for normally expired new revisions
+    -   NEEDS
+        -   Threshold reached (on vote, check?)
+        -   From amendment revision
+-   User changes and other users work

 #### 0.0.4